Burning Bikinis – Bikinis, Society, Women

 Photo credit: Emmanuel Tut Rah-Farah, Alessandro Tesei.

-The project will reflect on this period in the light of female emancipation in Malta and the various actors that had and still may have a role today.
-The project starts from the bikini, a seemingly frivolous piece of clothing, in order to explore the social and cultural impact it had on Maltese society from a gender perspective.
+The project reflected on this period in the light of female emancipation in Malta and the various actors that had and still may have a role today.
+The study starts from the bikini, a seemingly frivolous piece of clothing, in order to explore the social and cultural impact it had on Maltese society from a gender perspective.

 We feel this is also relevant in the light of recent debates in Malta on the veil, and other cultural influences that impact the way Maltese women see themselves and are seen by society.